“There just aren’t enough hours in the day.”

 All the emails in that sequence can easily be automated ahead of time.
 In fact, you can automate up to a year or more after someone hits your list!

 First, you need a popup or some way for people to subscribe.
 Don’t have a popup to capture leads and start the sequence?
-Check out Sumo’s Grow Email List Shortcut!
+Try Sumo’s Grow Email List Shortcut for free by clicking on the button below.

 Next, you need to set up your sequences.
 Here’s a quick five-minute how-to video with some pointers: